mnr/writing-wip/Do-Ye0n_lives_on.md

 "Jimbo is a good litigator and you attracted a lot of action.
 More than I realized.
 Some big investors and international drug corporations formed a hedge fund, bought a strong position in your case, and made sure they didn't lose."

 "And now?" asks Do-Ye0n.
+He's not done being sarcastic.
 "You show up with a social visit and a big reveal.
 Should I make an appointment with your scheduler for repeat meeting in two years?"

 "No need," Steve pulls up a document for Do-Ye0n to see.
 "The first page is an early release.
 It has some contingencies, but nothing you haven't already encountered over the last couple of years.
 It's the second document you'll find interesting."

-"Early release is a good start.
-How about a steak dinner?"

 ///---///